jimpouwels/game-engine/README.md

 For each class extending from AnimatedSprite, you have to implement the following functions:

-- doOnUpdate(float elapsedTime): Perform all the logic that is required to update the state of the AnimatedSprite.
+- `doOnUpdate(float elapsedTime)`: Perform all the logic that is required to update the state of the AnimatedSprite (e.g. move the sprite across the screen or switch to a different animation).
-- doOnFrame(float elapsedTime): Perform all the logic that is required to render the AnimatedSprite.
+- `doOnFrame(float elapsedTime)`: Perform all the logic that is required to render the AnimatedSprite.
 For simple cases, you don't have to do anything here.

 ### Sprite